 As long as Social Security considers a person eligible to receive benefits, they can file a SSD claim anytime.
 The Social Security Administration standardized eligibility.
 Generally, if the claimant suffers from a physical or mental impairment lasting longer than 12 months that prevents them from acquiring a substantial income, they are eligible for Social Security Disability or Supplemental Security Income.

 Who Determines Whether I am Disabled?

 The Social Security Administration, or SSA, determines if an applicant is qualified to receive SSD.
 Social Security Disability is available for those who have a disability or condition severe enough to prevent them from working for a livable wage.
 The SSA requires certain medical documentation from licensed professionals to prove your eligibility, so contact Andrea Pecora & Associates as soon as possible.

 What Does the Social Security Administration Consider Disabled?”

 What does Social Security consider a disability?
 If the claimant’s mental or physical state does not allow them to earn a livable wage, they may be eligible for SSD or SSI.
 The condition must have existed, or be expected to exist, for at least one year according to a medical professional.
-Other factors may be taken into consideration, such as your previous level of ability required to adequately perform your occupational duties compared with your current abilities.
+The SSA may take other factors into consideration, such as the claimant’s previous level of ability required to adequately perform your occupational duties compared with your current abilities.

 How Do I Apply for SSD or SSI?

 Contacting the experts at Andrea Pecora & Associates is the best first step somebody can take when deciding to apply for SSD or SSI benefits.
 Once a person decides to apply for disability benefits, they will need to complete all the paperwork required by the Social Security Administration and begin gathering all the medical records, lab tests and other documentation that will back up their claim of disability.
 The claimant will also need to present work records that establish work history and inability to perform needed tasks in these areas of work due to impairment.